top of page

 Since attending the workshop with Phil Town, I have decided to make some changes to the layout of my analyses.
 I will perform additional calculations and also provide a brief explanation of why the company is significant to me.
 If you want to learn more about my company evaluation process, please visit the "MY STRATEGY" section on my website.

-For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares in Home Depot.
-If you would like to see the stocks in my portfolio or copy my portfolio, you can do so on eToro, You can find instructions on how to do this here.
-I don't own any stocks in competitors to Home Depot either.
+For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares of Home Depot.
+If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
+Instructions on how to do so can be found here.
+I do not own any stocks in any of Home Depot's direct competitors either.
 Thus, I have no personal stake in Home Depot.
-If you want to buy shares (or fractional shares) in Home Depot, you can do so at eToro.
+If you want to purchase shares or fractional shares of Home Depot, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

-Home Depot was founded in Georgia, USA in 1948 and has since grown to become the world’s largest home improvement retailer based on net sales.
-Home Depot sells a wide assortment of building materials, home improvement products, lawn and garden products, decor products, and maintenance repair and operations products, totalingapproximately 30,000–40,000 different items.
+Home Depot was founded in Georgia, USA, in 1948 and has since grown to become the world's largest home improvement retailer based on net sales.
+Home Depot sells a wide assortment of building materials, home improvement products, lawn and garden items, decor products, and maintenance, repair, and operations products, totaling approximately 30.000–40.000 different items.
 They also offer services such as home improvement installations and tool and equipment rentals.
-Home Depot has 2,322 stores located throughout the United States (including Puerto Rico, the U.S. Virgin Islands, and Guam), Canada, and Mexico.
-Home Depot serves two customer groups: DIY customers and professional customers.
-Their customers buy their products both online and in stores.
+Home Depot has 2.335 stores located throughout the United States (including Puerto Rico, the U.S. Virgin Islands, and Guam), Canada, and Mexico.
+Home Depot serves two customer groups: do-it-yourself (DIY) customers and professional customers.
+Their customers purchase their products both online and in physical stores.
 In fact, 60% of their sales come from customers who shop with them through both channels.
-This success has made Home Depot the fifth largest e-commerce player in North America, across all segments of retail.
-Home Depot has a clear strategy in providing the best customer experience, extending their position as a low-cost provider, and being the most efficient investor of capital in their sector.
-Home Depot has a large brand moat as it is one of the most iconic and valuable brands in world.
+This success has made Home Depot the fifth-largest e-commerce player in North America across all segments of retail.
+Home Depot has a clear strategy of providing the best customer experience, maintaining its position as a low-cost provider, and being the most efficient investor of capital in its sector.
+Home Depot has a significant brand moat as it is one of the most iconic and valuable brands in the world.

-Their CEO is Ted Decker.
-He joined Home Depot in 2000 and held various positions in the company before becoming the CEO in 2022.
+The CEO is Ted Decker.
+He joined Home Depot in 2000 and held various positions within the company before assuming the role of CEO in 2022.
 Prior to joining Home Depot, he held various positions in companies such as Kimberly-Clark Corp, Scott Paper Co., and PNC Bank.
-He holds a bachelor’s degree in English from The College of William and Mary and a master’s degree in Business Administration from Carnegie Mellon University.
-Throughout his more than twenty years and various roles at Home Depot, Ted Decker has developed a deep knowledge of all areas of the business.
-He has been credited withcreating a seamless, interconnected shopping experience for professional and do-it-yourself (DIY) customers, while integrating the online and in-store realms to provide better service to customers.
-Ted Decker has only been the CEO in a challenging year of 2022, so it is impossible to judge him based on his results.
+He holds a bachelor's degree in English from The College of William and Mary and a master's degree in Business Administration from Carnegie Mellon University.
+Throughout his more than twenty years and in various roles at Home Depot, Ted Decker has developed a deep knowledge of all areas of the business.
+He has been credited with creating a seamless, interconnected shopping experience for professional and do-it-yourself (DIY) customers.
+He integrated the online and in-store realms to provide better service to customers.
+Ted Decker has only been the CEO during the challenging years of 2022 and 2023, so it is impossible to judge him based on his results.
 However, he does have vast experience in the company and a clear strategy on how Home Depot will grow moving forward.
-Furthermore, according to Comparably, he has an employee rating that places him in the top 20% of similar-sized companies, which is also commendable.
+Furthermore, according to Comparably, he has an employee rating of 74/100, placing him in the top 25% of similar-sized companies, which is also commendable.
 Hence, although he has only been CEO for a short time, there may be some uncertainties regarding his management abilities.
 However, I still have confidence that he has the necessary experience to lead Home Depot in the future.

 I believe that Home Depot has a strong brand moat.
 However, I believe that there are some uncertainties regarding the management.
-Now let us investigate the numbers to see, if Home Depot does live up to our requirements for a strong moat.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+Now let us investigate the numbers to see if Home Depot lives up to our requirements for a strong moat.
+In case you want an explanation about what the numbers represent, you can refer to "MY STRATEGY" on the website.

-The first number we will investigate is the return on investment capital, also known as ROIC.
-We require a 10-year history, with all the figures exceeding 10% for each year.
+The first number we will investigate is the return on invested capital, also known as ROIC.
+We require a 10-year history with all figures exceeding 10% for each year.
 These numbers are certainly encouraging, as Home Depot has consistently delivered a return on invested capital (ROIC) well above 10% every year for the past ten years.
-Furthermore, the Return on Invested Capital (ROIC) has been above 20% every year since 2015.
-Few companies have delivered a return on invested capital (ROIC) like Home Depot.
-It is encouraging to see that Home Depot managed to achieve their second-highest ROIC in the last ten years in 2022, despite the challenges of the year.
-These numbers are impressive, and as an investor, I would be delighted to see such strong figures.
+In fact, ROUC has been above 20% every year in the past ten years, which is very impressive.
+Even more impressive is that Return on Invested Capital (ROIC) has been above 30% since 2018.
+ROIC decreased slightly in fiscal year 2024 (from February 1, 2023, to January 31, 2024), which has been a challenging period for most companies due to macroeconomic factors.
+Nonetheless, I find these numbers impressive, and any investor should be delighted to see such figures.

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
-As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actualnumbers and the percentage growth year over year.
-The initial thought on these numbers is that they are underwhelming.
+As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
+The initial thought regarding these numbers is that they are underwhelming.
 Equity has decreased almost every year in the past decade.
 The reason for this is that Home Depot, like many other companies, has taken advantage of low interest rates and has used debt to buy back shares.
-It is unlikely that this will continue, as interest rates have increased.
-I will leave it up to you to decide whether you like that strategy or not, as there are both advantages and disadvantages.
+It is unlikely that this trend will continue, as interest rates have risen.
+This is the reason we have observed an increase in equity in fiscal years 2023 and 2024.

-Finally, we will investigate the free cash flow.
+Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
-I use the margin to provide a clearer understanding.
-Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.
-Home Depot has steadily increased its free cash flow every year until 2022.
-However, 2022 was a challenging year for most companies due to surging inflation.
-And it is also worth noting that Home Depot delivered the second highest free cash flow in the last ten years in 2022.
-Levered free cash flow margin has remained stable over the years but reached its lowest point in 2022, as did the free cash flow yield.
+I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
+Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
+Home Depot has consistently increased its free cash flow every year until fiscal year 2023, which marked the first decline in free cash flow.
+However, fiscal year 2023 was challenging for most companies, including Home Depot.
+It is encouraging that free cash flow not only increased in fiscal 2024, but Home Depot also delivered its highest free cash flow ever in that year.
+Levered free cash flow margin has been relatively stable over the past decade.
+It is encouraging to note that Home Depot achieved its second-highest levered free cash flow margin in fiscal year 2024, following a challenging fiscal year in 2023.
+Free cash flow yield is also at its second-highest level in the past decade, which indicates that the shares are trading at a good value.
+However, we will revisit this later in the analysis.

-The second calculation is called the Ten Cap price.
-The rate of return that an owner of a company (or stock) receives on the purchase price of the company is essentially its return on investment.
-The return should be at least 10% annually, and I calculate it as follows: The Operating Cash Flow last year was $14,615 The capital expenditures were $3,119.
-I tried to look through their annual report to see how much of the capital expenditures were used for maintenance.
-I couldn’t find it, but as a rule of thumb, you can expect 70% of the capital expenditures to be used for maintenance.
-This means that we will use $2,183 in our further calculations.
-The tax provision was $5,372.
-We have 1,020 outstanding shares.
-Hence, the calculation will be as follows: (14.615–2.183 + 5.372) / 1.020 x 10 = $174.55 in Ten Cap price.
+The second calculation is known as the Ten Cap price.
+The rate of return that a company owner (or stockholder) receives on the purchase price of the company essentially represents its return on investment.
+The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 21.172, and capital expenditures were 3.226.
+I attempted to analyze their annual report to calculate the percentage of capital expenditures allocated to maintenance.
+I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated to maintenance purposes.
+This means that we will use 2.258 in our calculations.
+The tax provision was 4.781.
+We have 992 outstanding shares.
+Hence, the calculation will be as follows: (21.172 – 2.258 + 4.781) / 992 x 10 = $238,86 in Ten Cap price.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.